Decolonising your Reading List

 Why should I decolonise my reading list?

-Decolonising reading lists is an integral part of the work of decolonising the curriculum and enables all students to explore and reference different cultural histories and narratives in their work.
-This can also increase a sense of belonging within the University and so ultimately contribute to the work of closing awarding gaps.
-As libraries prioritise the purchase of resources from reading lists, more diverse reading lists will result in more diverse library collections overall.
+Decolonising Reading Lists is an integral part of the work of decolonising the curriculum.
+Doing so enables all students to explore and reference different cultural histories and narratives in their work.
+This approach can also increase a sense of belonging within the University and, ultimately, contribute to the work of closing awarding gaps.

 How do I begin?